Useful Tip 1 of 2:

 How to buy radiators: Brass radiators are available.
 They are easily repairable with a propane torch, flux and solder and the quality ones are very long lasting.
 The cheaper brass radiators are characterized by their poorly soldered joints.
 Over a short time the solders need to be reflowed.
 Plastic radiators are fine if they are supported correctly, although we've seen many burst while the vehicle overheats.

 Plastic tanks that are engineered well has a rounded "D" feature when viewed sideways, similar to roadway speed bumps.
 Angles or large flat surfaces do not hold pressure well.
 These D shape tanks can also burst, so it's recommend that you reinforce it with steel, for example, a thick gauge coat hanger wires.
-Important: If the plastic tank is 13- 20 years old then it's time for an inspection: A burst tank will likely strand you.
+Important: Plastic tank between 13- 20 years old mean it's time for an inspection or a precautionary replacement: Some plastic ones have shown to burst as low as 5-6 years.
+A burst tank will likely strand you.

 Problem: Water is leaking from the right side of the timing belt cover, the water pump weep hole or from below the timing belt cover.
 Coolant is found on the ground.